 While many restaurants have come and gone in this hip and happening ‘hood, The Bistrot has remained a Seminyak fave thanks to its totally unique dining experience that merges Asian-fusion food with an oh-so romantic vibe.
 Established by the always-impressive A’iesha Group, The Bistrot is home to delicious a mix of international cuisine, as well as creative cocktails and its vintage-chic interiors that make this restaurant so iconic.
 A work of art in itself, The Bistrot transports you to a bygone era, where you can fall in love with French glamour and lose yourself in the pure romance of this unique Bali destination – topped off with delish dishes like Filet Mignon and beef tartare.

 Teatro is Seminyak’s super stylish boutique fine dining spot, helmed by celebrated Indonesian chef Mandif Warokka.
 Classical French-style cuisine is given an Asian spin here – best demonstrated by the sensational carnivorous and vegetarian degustation menus.
 The drinks are also out of this world, as are the cutting edge design-orientated interiors.
 This is one for a very special occasion.

-Metis Restaurant & Gallery
+Metis Restaurant & Gallery (CLOSED)

 One of the original fine dining joints in Seminyak, Metis has been surprising and delighting foodies for years with its classic French cuisine and magical ambiance overlooking the rice terraces of Petitenget.
 Get on your glad rags and enjoy the flawless service, sophisticated vibe and endless collection of wines.